IBM-Bluemix-Docs/containers/cs_versions.md

 - Latest: 1.9.3
 - Default: 1.8.8
 - Supported: 1.7.4

-The default version might be the same as the latest version, and is used when you create or update a cluster, unless you specify a different version.
+- Deprecated: 1.5.x, unsupported 4 April 2018

+**Deprecated Versions**: When clusters are running on a deprecated Kubernetes, you have 30 days to review and update to a supported Kubernetes version before the version becomes unsupported.
+During the deprecation period, you can run limited commands in your clusters to add workers, reload workers, and update the cluster.
+You cannot create new clusters in the deprecated version.

 **Unsupported Versions**: If you are running clusters on a Kubernetes version that is not supported, [review potential impacts](#version_types) for updates and then immediately [update your cluster](cs_cluster_update.html#update) to continue receiving important security updates and support.

 To check the server version, run the following command.

 ```
 kubectl version  --short | grep -i server